Clinical Supervision

 What is your supervision experience?

 I began supervising first-year music therapy students and creative arts therapy interns in 2012, just a couple years into my first clinical job as a music therapist at a community mental health center.
 I found the experience of supervising students new to the field to be an enriching and rewarding part of my day, and continued to offer supervision in the field setting until I left that job in 2017.
 Once I got my LPC and took an agency job, supervision continued to be an integral part of my personal and professional development, both in a professional and peer capacity.
 I began working with my first LPC candidate supervisee in April of 2020.
+In addition to LPC supervision, I also offer consultation for folks pursuing their IFS informed EMDR Certification through the Syzygy Institute.

 What theories or modalities inform your clinical practice?